diegueins680/trader/README.md

 ```

 Live safety (startup position):
-- When `botTrade=true`, `/bot/start` refuses to start if it detects an existing long position for the symbol (to avoid running “flat” while the account is already long).
+- When `botTrade=true`, `/bot/start` refuses to start if it detects an existing position for the symbol (long or short, depending on positioning).
-- To allow restarts to resume managing an existing long, set `"botAdoptExistingPosition": true`.
+- To allow restarts to resume managing an existing position, set `"botAdoptExistingPosition": true`.

 Auto-optimize after each buy/sell operation:
 - Thresholds only: add `"sweepThreshold": true`